-When I was growing up, every weekend started with ‘Chores Day’ for my brother, sister and I. Dusting, vacuuming, washing sinks – we all had our designated jobs to complete.
+When I was growing up, every weekend started with ‘Chores Day’ for my brother, sister, and I. Dusting, vacuuming, washing sinks – we all had our designated jobs to complete.

 While I never completely learned to love this day, I did figure out a way to make it more fun.

-Without a doubt the best part of this weekly routine was writing up my Saturday Chores To-List.
-Oh yes, my chore duties never changed week-to-week but this list was a must have.
+Without a doubt, the best part of this weekly routine was writing up my Saturday Chores To-List.
+Oh yes, my chore duties never changed week-to-week but this list was a must-have.

 So what is it that I love about to-do lists so much?

-I love giving thoughts and ideas a home.
+I love giving thoughts and ideas home.
 A place where I can refer back to them.
-And I love that when you give thoughts a home even more wonderful, creative, inspired thoughts bubble to the surface.
+And I love that when you give thoughts to a home even more wonderful, creative, inspired thoughts bubble to the surface.